fluidself/fluidself.org/_books/psychology/thinking-fast-and-slow.md

 Any aspect of life to which attention is directed will loom large in a global evaluation.
 This is the essence of the **focusing illusion**, which can be described in a single sentence: Nothing in life is as important as you think it is when you are thinking about it.

 It is logical to describe the life of the experiencing self as a series of moments, each with a value.
-The value of an episode--I have called it a hedonimeter total--is simply the sum of the values of its moments.
+The value of an episode—I have called it a hedonimeter total—is simply the sum of the values of its moments.
 But this is not how the mind represents episodes.
 The remembering self, as I have described it, also tells stories and makes choices, and neither the stories nor the choices properly represent time.
 In storytelling mode, an episode is represented by a few critical moments, especially the beginning, the peak, and the end.
 Duration is neglected.

 The acquisition of skills requires a regular environment, an adequate opportunity to practice, and rapid and unequivocal feedback about the correctness of thoughts and actions.
 When these conditions are fulfilled, skill eventually develops, and the intuitive judgments and choices that quickly come to mind will mostly be accurate.
 All this is the work of System 1, which means it occurs automatically and fast.
 A marker of skilled performance is the ability to deal with vast amounts of information swiftly and efficiently.